THeK3nger/obsidian-chessboard/README.md

 This plugin adds the capability to visualize Chess [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) positions on a SVG chessboard directly in preview mode.

+By design, this plugin is for visualization only.
+Do not expect interactivity or the possibility to handle entire games in PGN format.
+This plugin want to render just a SVG image and it is optimized for visualization and HTML/PDF exports.

+If you want a more interactive plugin, I recommend [Chesser](https://github.com/SilentVoid13/Chesser).

 ## How to use it

 After you installed the plugin, just write the FEN position representation inside a code block with the `chessboard` language.